 The goal is to establish a connection and create a rapport, focusing on common ground and shared interests.
 If you can find something you have in common with the interviewer, mention it.
 This will help break the ice and establish a connection between you.

-Your energy level and attitude are just as important as your qualifications when impressing an employer.
+Your energy level and attitude are just as important as your qualifications when you’re looking to impress an employer.
 During the interview, be sure to sit up straight, make eye contact, and smile often.
-You want to come across as someone excited about the opportunity and would be a positive addition to the team.
+You want to come across as someone who is excited about the opportunity and would be a positive addition to the team.

 Enthusiasm is contagious, so if you can exude confidence and show your interviewer that you’re truly passionate about the role, they’ll be more likely to want to hire you.
 Just be careful not to go overboard – you don’t want to come across as desperate or overeager.